-"My grandfather made arrows, I had hunted with him several times, I had seen that to hunt añujes, short arrows were used, made of strong canes, but the tip was long, with that they hunted large animals (...) for example, to hunt a monkey it was lighter, he was able to get it out, the arrows were longer so that the monkey would not escape.
+"My grandfather made arrows, I had hunted with him several times, I had seen that to hunt añujes, short arrows were used, made of strong cane, but the tip was long, with that they hunted large animals (...) for example, to hunt a monkey it was lighter, he was able to get it out, the arrows were longer so that the monkey would not escape.
 My grandfather made poison with plants for the tips of the arrows, because animals don't die just like that.
-I used to see my grandfather make a hiding place, we call it Maspu made from the shebon or irapay leaves, and we hunted from there".
+I used to see my grandfather make a hiding place, we call it "Maspu," made from the shebon or irapay leaves, and we hunted from there."
 Felix Ochavano Iskonawa.

 Designs are also applied to the arrow tips, used to pacify the animals they were intending to hunt, thus increasing the effectiveness of their use (Rodriguez, 2020).